-- The lab removes the micro-slide and then, using Direct Microscopic Examination (DME), identifies and counts the different kinds of (live and dead) mold spores based on: - The unique characteristics of the spore surface - Size, shape and color of the spore - DME cannot distinguish small spores in the 2-3 micron range from one another, which are grouped together and called Penicillium/ Aspergillus-like (Pen/Asp-like).
+- The lab removes the micro-slide and then, using Direct Microscopic Examination (DME), identifies and counts the different kinds of (live and dead) mold spores based on: - The unique characteristics of the spore surface - Size, shape and color of the spore - DME cannot distinguish small spores such as Penicillium and Aspergillus spores from one another. - They are in the 2-3 micron range and are grouped together and called Penicillium/ Aspergillus-like (Pen/Asp-like).
 Why? - Because typically the predominant mold in this 2-3 micron size range is Pen/Asp but there may be no Pen or no Asp ... could be other small mold spores such as Trichoderma.